 This user has not added any information to their profile yet.

 As a mindfulness practitioner for over 40 years, a mindfulness teacher, and an educator with 18 years of classroom teaching experience, Dr. Bluth frequently gives talks, conducts workshops, and teaches classes in self-compassion and mindfulness in educational and community settings.
-In addition, she trains teachers in Making Friends with Yourself internationally.
+In addition, she trains teachers in MSC-T internationally.